-A 2012 study published in the American Journal of Clinical Nutrition showed that supplementing with 75 IU of alpha-tocopherol (common form of Vitamin E), increased inflammatory cytokines depending on the genotype.
-Specifically, for the GSTP1 polymorphism, rs1695, those with AA and AG had an increase in interleukin-6.
+A 2012 study published in the American Journal of Clinical Nutrition showed that supplementing with 75 IU of alpha-tocopherol (a common, supplement form of Vitamin E), increased inflammatory cytokines depending on the genotype.
+Specifically, for the GSTP1 polymorphism, rs1695, those with A/A and A/G had an increase in interleukin-6.

 So what is interleukin-6?
 It is a cytokine that is involved in inflammation.
 It induces an inflammatory response and is implicated in several autoimmune diseases including diabetes, arteriosclerosis, and rheumatoid arthritis.